 So is there any science behind daith piercings for migraines, something that would give a good indication they actually work to stop the pain of an attack?
 Yes, there is.

 Those who suggest a daith piercing for migraine treatment point to acupuncture, which is a well-known alternative health treatment for pain management and other ailments.
-And the location of the daith piercing is near an acupuncture point that helps with migraines.
+The location of the daith piercing is near an acupuncture point that helps with migraines.

 The Argument For Acupuncture

 Acupuncture is considered an alternative health treatment in the west.
 It’s based on traditional Chinese medicine.
-And acupuncture has become widely accepted by many modern medical practitioners.
+Acupuncture has become widely accepted by many modern medical practitioners.

 It doesn’t work in the same way as conventional treatments, but centuries of anatomical study have made acupuncture results fairly accurate at treating a range of ailments.